Jackson0Wells/antigravity-auto-retry/README.md

 **How much CPU or RAM does this use?**
 Almost zero!
 It is a tiny PowerShell script that sleeps for half a second, peeks at your open windows, and goes back to sleep.
 You will not notice it running.

-**What hap

-Uploading 2026-05-20 17-17-11.mp4…

-pens if I manually close Antigravity IDE when I'm done working?**
+**What happens if I manually close Antigravity IDE when I'm done working?**
 The script is smart enough to know when the window is completely gone.
 If you manually close the IDE, the watcher script waits a few seconds and then cleanly kills itself in the background so it doesn't run forever.

 **Will this trigger my Windows Defender / Antivirus?**